Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 That’s a lot of hours for one hour of video!

-As you can see, live takes less time to do.
-The time can vary based on the amount of practicing you do and how many breaks you need between takes.
-Of course, if you're recording yourself giving a slideshow presentation, you need to create that presentation and record it live.
+As you can see, live-action takes less time to do.
+The time can vary based on the amount of practice you do and how many breaks you need between takes.
+Of course, if you’re recording yourself giving a slideshow presentation, you need to create that presentation and record it live.
 So that will take even longer!

 The thing is, these estimates are just for one hour.
 But if your course is several hours long, you’ll see the number per hour go down.